-How to watch music videos in Apple Music
+Here's how to watch your favorite music videos right in Apple Music

 How to add music videos to your Library in Apple Music

-You can add music videos found in Apple Music to your library where they're easier to find and watch at any time.
+You can add music videos found in Apple Music to your library so they're easier to find and watch at any time.

 - Select the music video you want to add to your library